wix-incubator/RollingNotes/README.md

 > NODE_ENV=prod npm start

-Run App
+Registering and Running the App
 -----
-To begin using the app, first register an account at [dev.wix.com](http://dev.wix.com/).
+1. Go to [Wix Developer Center](http://dev.wix.com/) and click "add your app".
+2. Enter a name for the app, for example "RollingNotes", and click "register".
+3. Copy the app-key and app-secret-key to config.js (in the RollingNotes folder).

-Then follow the site instructions to create a new widget app.
-Set the following settings in "Register Your App" page.
+4. Create a new widget app and set the following settings in "Register Your App" page.
  - App Endpoints: 'Widget'
  - Set App Endpoints:
 	 - Widget URL: http://localhost:8000/widget